Clinical-Genomics/scout/docs/admin-guide/export.md

 ---

-## Exporting Exons
+## Exporting Exons (`exons`)

 Export all exons or limit to a specific gene.
+Default format is a .bed file, but they can be exported as a json file by using the `--json` option.

 ```
 Options: